giz-berlin/kids/README.md

 ### Backtraces

 For easier error handling we use the anyhow create.
-The Error type can also captures and print backtraces if an error occurred.
+The Error type can also capture and print backtraces if an error occurred.
 To see the backtrace you have to enable it through environment variables.
 You have the following options:

 - `RUST_BACKTRACE=1`: backtraces for panics and errors
 - `RUST_LIB_BACKTRACE=1`: backtraces just for errors